Specialist teaching continues throughout Year 5.

 Year 5 is an important year as both pupils and parents look forward to the future, and the options for senior schools at the end of Year 6.
 A talk regarding both the County 11+ and entrance examinations to independent senior schools is given at the Introductory Parents’ Evening at the beginning of the academic year.
 Parents are then encouraged to make an appointment with the Headmistress, Mrs Gater, during the Spring or Summer term to discuss the future education of their daughter and recommendations will be made concerning future schools to visit.

-Pupils in Year 5 are encouraged to participate in a residential long weekend away at Manor Adventure in Shropshire.
-The purpose of this visit is to promote bonding and team-building amongst the year group and to allow them to experience a variety of outward bound activities.
-Typically, archery, climbing, fencing, high ropes and an obstacle course.
+Pupils in Year 5 are encouraged to participate in a residential week away; in recemt years the girls have been to Skern Lodge in Devon and to the Isle of Wight.
+The purpose of this visit is to promote bonding and team-building amongst the year group and to allow them to experience a variety of outward bound activities as well as having the opportunity to carry out field studies.

 Exceptionally, we have availability in Year 5 for September 2023.
 If this is of interest, please contact the Registrar, Mrs Sue Dunster, as soon as possible on 01494 685743 or by emailing firstname.lastname@example.org Thank you.